shijuvar/react-aspnet/README.md

 Demo app built with React and ASP.NET Web API.
 A minimalist implmentation of Flux architetcure is included in this version.
 An enhanced version of Flux is coming.

-####Suggestions for Flux implementations and frameworks
-We are evaluating different frameworks for implementing a better Flux architecture.
-If you have any suggestions for Flux implementation or any framework for implementing Flux, please add your recommendations to the issue list.
-We would greatly appreciate it if you could contribute to the Flux implementation.

 ## Building the App